 Reviewing feedback from other users can help you analyze what people like or dislike about your competition’s artwork.

 You should also gain a general sense of the size of your niche market.
 Use the Google Keyword Tool or other free online keyword tools to look up keywords related to your art niche.
 Keyword tools should also provide ideas and similar phrases based on the keywords you search for.

-For more accurate information you will want to use a premium service like KeySearch. (use code KSDISC to receive a 20% discount on your subscription.)
+For more accurate information, you will want to use a premium service like SEMRush.

 Avoid using keyword terms that only receive a few hundred searches each month.
 These keywords are not likely to generate enough traffic to help sell art.
-You want keyword terms that receive thousands of visitors and preferably with minimal competition.
+You want keyword terms that receive thousands of visitors, preferably with minimal competition.